codetracker-learning/team-planning/README.md

 # Team Planning

 ## Overview
-For this study group project, complete all the requirements below.
-See issue tickets for planning.
+For this study group project, READ, REVIEW, and DISCUSS all the requirements below.

+It is expected that you will ask any questions on Help Tickets and have a good understanding of what is expected for Team Projects.

 Team planning is essential to your success as a developer.
 The following requirements will guide your planning process while at NSS.